arkik21/ai_portfolio_manager/readme.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright (c) 2025 Alexander Isaev - see the LICENSE file for details.